riquelmy/rosa-organizer/README.md

 # rosaorganizer
-A simple files organizer made with python.
+A simple organizer of files made with Python.